 Recycling an aluminum can saves enough energy to run a tv for two hours or a computer for three hours.

-Please remember that confidential document bins are for confidential documents only.
+Please remember that in Weill Cornell Medicine's spaces confidential document bins are for confidential documents only.

 Material placed in the confidential bins undergoes a special shredding procedure with an external hauler, which is more expensive than regular recycling.
 Extra costs are also incurred if objects such as clips, staples, and binding spirals cause the shredder to jam and require maintenance.